Muze Office

 Book your Black Hat and DEF CON workspace

 Hacker Summer Camp lands every August, and the quiet workspaces book up first.
-Reserve meeting rooms in advance for show week; day passes are usually available for walk-ins, but the first week of August is the busiest of the year in Las Vegas, so earlier is safer.
+Reserve meeting rooms in advance for show week; day passes can usually be booked online same-day, but the first week of August is the busiest of the year in Las Vegas, so earlier is safer.

 Grab a day pass for desk time and phone booths, or explore convention coworking options for the full week.
 Need a private room?
 Reserve a meeting room or book a tour so your team has a quiet, secure place to actually get work done between the briefings.